Access is denied error message occurs when expanding a User-defined Selection NAS resource within a backup job.

 Backup Exec 2010 - http://www.symantec.com/docs/TECH137050

 Backup Exec 2012 - http://www.symantec.com/docs/TECH175582

 To change the NDMP port on the media server:

 1. Open a Command window by going to Start > Run

 2. At the command prompt type the following command and then press ENTER:

 This will give a list of all ports that are in use on the system.
 The ports are listed in the format of IP Address:Port.

 127.0.0.1:10000 would indicate that a process is listening on port 10000.

-The NDMP port for Backup Exec can be changed to any port not shown as being in use in this "Local Address" column in the list.
-Example ports that are commonly used to change the NDMP port to if they are not shown in use by NETSTAT are 9000, 11000, and 12000, although any unused port may be used.
+The NDMP port for Backup Exec can be changed to any valid TCP/IP port number not in use by another application (i.e. Apps in this "Local Address" column in the list for example).
+Ports commonly not in use are 9000, 11000, and 12000.

 3. Edit the SERVICES file located in C:\WINDOWS\system32\drivers\etc\ using a text editor like Notepad